Is it compulsory to file a tax return in Canada?

 Top online tax software in Canada include TurboTax and WealthsimpleTax.

-2. Accountant: You can hire an accountant to help you out or use a service like H&R Block that offers both online and in-person support.
+2. Accountant: You can hire an accountant to help you or use a service like H&R Block that offers online and in-person support.

 3. Paper Filing: Tax-return form packages are available on the CRA website, including those for previous years.